Ali-Nigzu/portal/README.md

 ## Data source

 All analytics come from canonical BigQuery event tables — no frontend math or synthetic rows.
-Each client maps to a single table:
+Each client maps to a single table backed by `nigzsu.demodata0` (integer-coded demographics, unused `Race` column):

-- `client0` → `nigzsu.demodata.client0`
+- `client0` → `nigzsu.${BQ_DATASET}.client0`
-- `client1` → `nigzsu.demodata.client1`
+- `client1` → `nigzsu.${BQ_DATASET}.client1`

-Canonical schema (all columns are referenced by the compiler and nothing else):
+Canonical schema (all columns are referenced by the compiler and nothing else — the scoped CTE handles index synthesis, demographic mapping, and `timestamp < @now` filtering):

 ```
 site_id     INTEGER